tsmith123/react-since/README.md

 | 32 minutes       | "30 minutes ago"   |
 | 70 minutes       | "an hour ago"      |
 |  3 hours         | "a few hours ago"  |

-`react-since` also handles time differences for weeks, months and years.